Bet365619/ITRY/DESCRIPTION.md

 ### Retrieving data from IOT Device

 We were able to make use of node red and an andriod device in this case to establish a link to generate a sensor that is capable of measuring acceleration.
 This acceleration sensor can help us keep track of the movement of elderly in real time.
 In cases where there are sharp increase in acceleration.
 This could prompt a warning of possible fall cases of the elderly.
-In the IOT platform, the data collected can also be visualised in a table form where we can keep track in real time.
+In the IOT platform, the data collected can also be visualised in a graph form where we can keep track in real time.

 ### Analysing data collected using R studio

 This data will be matched with prior data that are obtained and comparison will be made between the datas to see if there are any abnormalities in activvity of the elderly.
 This comparison will be done using an algorithm in R studio and data visualization tactics will be used to determine if there is any indication of abnormal activities.
 In the event that the system triggers the alarm of abnormal activites, the Civilian first responders will then be activated on site to check out the situation.

-## Test results

 ## Conclusion
 In conclusion,  we strongly believe that our proposed solution will greatly improve SCDF's sense-making to be alerted at the onset of incidents which require emergency responses and mobilise CFRs for effective early intervention especially to the elderly living without any next of kin.